rc2dev/dmenu/README.md

 - Make movements more vim-like and use Ctrl instead of Alt.
   `Ctrl+jklh` work as you would expect, be it on horizontal list, vertical list or grid.
 - Use ctrl+v/V instead of ctrl+y/Y.
-- Move colors to separate file.
-Add file with default colors.
 - Complement to `case-insensitive` patch: Keep a dummy `-i` option, so 3rd party scripts don't fail.
 - Complement to `hightlight`patch: Add CLI options for highlight colors.